Jaryodd/Regex/README.md

 The `+` quantifier means tells the regex the string elements passed before have to match at least one time.
 Meaning the one "acceptance" criteria we selected in the `[]` have to match.

-Also the `{}` quantifiers that are 2 and 6 in this case the first number means the minimum and the 6 means the maximum amount of matches to meet the "acceptance" criteria.
+Also the `{}` quantifiers that are 2 and 6 in this case the 2 is the minimum and the 6 is the maximum amount of matches to meet the "acceptance" criteria.
 If you type `{2}` that sets the value to exactly that number to match the "acceptance" criteria.
 If you type `{3,}` it sets the minimum value to the number indicated to meet the "acceptance" criteria.

 ### Grouping Constructs